jj09/jj09.github.io/_posts/2017-01-26-my-notes-from-the-passionate-programmer.md

 2. Follow job market requirements.<br />
 3. Understand the business.<br />
 4. Be the Worst in the team so you can learn from others.<br />
-5. Learn/know different type of programming languages (C#, C, python, prolog...).<br />
+5. Learn/know different types of programming languages (C#, C, python, prolog...).<br />
 6. Avoid fear-driven career choices.<br />
 7. Keep radar on known tech/platforms vs unknown(to learn).<br />
 8. Learn what is under the abstraction layer of your programming language.<br />